Home Pest Library Ants Odorous House Ants

 ReproductionColony budding, not swarm flight

 A small, dark, monomorphic ant native to North America and established across Collin County.
-The species is named for the methyl ketone released when workers are crushed.
-The resulting odor, described as rotten coconut or blue cheese, is the fastest identification method without a microscope.
+Named for the methyl ketone released when workers are crushed.
 Multi-queen colonies establish satellite nests in wall voids and pose no structural or medical risk, only food contamination and persistent indoor presence.

 PEST ME OFF | PEST LIBRARY | ODOROUS HOUSE ANT pestmeoff.com